wilsoncg/asynchronous-injection/README.md

 #### Todo

+Create reservation fails with timeout exception:
+* Recovery mechanism should be to remove booking as we responded to customer **'booking not accepted'**

 How about deposit taken after booking accepted:
 * Booking service accepted but payment not taken
 * Database unresponsive after booking